nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Boolean attributes defined in Custom Tags can be controlled by specifying `true` / `false` for the value to output or not.

-An example implementation of async is shown below.
+An example implementation of disabled is shown below.

   JSP
    .. code-block:: jsp